 The child may be in foster, group or relative care.

 Volunteers can use the automated travel worksheet to complete the travel reimbursement form.
 Volunteer Mileage Reimbursement is effective July 1, 2018.
 Volunteer mileage that occurred prior to July 1, 2018 cannot be submitted.
+Volunteers that meet the above criteria for travel will receive reimbursement as long as the funds are available.
 Please make sure all volunteers fill out the section on “purpose of the trip and successful results.”
 We will use these success stories to advocate for recurring travel funding in the next legislative session.
 If you open the automated travel worksheet (Excel file) , you will see a button at the bottom that says “Print Travel Voucher Form.”
 When the input on the worksheet is complete, hit this button to populate and print a traditional travel reimbursement form.
 As with any travel reimbursement form, it MUST be signed by the traveler (volunteer) and the CAM (supervisor).
 Either the HR Liaison, CAM, or Circuit Director will then submit the form to a special inbox for volunteer travel: email@example.com

 Thank you for everything you do to make the lives of our children better.